-- 5.19.
-Except for specific sites where significant inclined waves or surface waves may be induced by the soil configuration, the simplifying assumption of vertically propagating seismic waves should be considered acceptable for SSI analyses. - 5.20.
+5.19.
+Except for specific sites where significant inclined waves or surface waves may be induced Formatted: Indent: Before: 0 cm, First line: 0 cm by the soil configuration, the simplifying assumption of $\Psi$ vertically propagating seismic waves should be considered acceptable for SSI analyses, as far as effects caused by non-vertically propagating waves are taken into account by other means.
+5.20.
 The current state of technology development provides the analyst with two main categories of acceptable methods for analysis of soil-structure interaction: direct methods and sub-structuring methods.
 Direct methods analyse the soil-structure system in a single step.
 Direct methods are applicable to (equivalent) linear idealizations and they are the only alternative for nonlinear idealizations of the soil-structure system.
 Sub-structuring methods divide the soil-structure interaction problem into a series of simpler problems, solve each problem independently, and superpose the results.
-Sub-structuring methods should be limited to (equivalent) linear idealizations, since they rely on superposition. - 5.21.
-Uncertainties in the SSI analyses should be considered, either by the use of probabilistic techniques or by bounding deterministic analyses which cover the expected range of variation of analysis parameters affecting response, including, including soil properties.
+Sub-structuring methods should be limited to (equivalent) linear idealizations, since they rely on superposition.
+5.21.
+Uncertainties in the SSI analyses should be considered, either by the use of probabilistic-Formatted: Indent: Before: 0 cm, First line: 0 cm techniques or by bounding deterministic analyses which cover the expected range of variation of analysis parameters affecting response, including, including soil properties.
 In any case, the variation of soil properties considered in SSI analyses should be consistent with the properties used for developing the design input motion (Section 3).

-Direct methods

-- 5.22.
-SSI analyses by direct methods should include the following activities: - a) Development of the soil-foundation-structure model, normally using a finite element modelling method; - b) Locate the bottom and lateral boundaries of the model and assign appropriate boundary conditions; - c) Define the input motion to be applied at the boundaries, compatible with the site response analysis (Section 3); - d) Perform the analyses and obtain the required response parameters. - 5.23.
+Direct methods 5.22.
+SSI analyses by direct methods should include the following activities: a) Development of the soil-foundation-structure model, normally using a finite element Formatted: Space After: 6 pt, Add space between paragraphs of the same style modelling methoddiscretization; b) Locate the bottom and lateral boundaries of the model and assign appropriate boundary conditions: c) Define the input motion to be applied at the boundaries, compatible with the site response analysis (Section 3); d) Perform the analyses and obtain the required response parameters.
+Formatted: Space After: 6 pt interface depend on the type of boundary being selected (elementary24, viscous, transmitting or domain reduction method conditions).

+5.23.
 The lower boundary of the soil-foundation-structure model should be located far enough from the soil-foundation interface, so that the structural response is not affected by the boundary.
-This lower boundary may be assumed to be rigid. - 5.24.
-Lateral boundaries should also be located at sufficient distance so that the structural response is not significantly affected by these boundaries.
-Minimum distances to the soil-foundation interface depend on the type of boundary being selected (elementary22, viscous, transmitting or domain reduction method conditions). - 5.25.
+This lower boundary may be assumed to be rigid.

+5.24.
+Lateral boundaries should also be located at sufficient distance so that the structural responseis not significantly affected by these boundaries.
+Minimum distances to the soil-foundation

+5.25.
 Soil discretization should be fine enough to produce an accurate representation of all frequencies of interest in the structural response.
 In addition, at the soil-foundation interface, the level of discretization should be able to accurately model the stress distribution and, if required, uplift phenomena.

-22 'Elementary' boundaries refer to simple boundary conditions such as setting vertical model boundaries free and establishing a kinematic connection between displacements at opposite faces of the soil model.